Nef Family Chair of Political Economy

 Dr. Robert E. Wright received his BA in history from Buffalo State College in 1990, his MA in history from State University of New York at Buffalo in 1994, and his PhD from SUNY at Buffalo in 1997.
 Before coming to Augustana, Dr. Wright served as Clinical Associate Professor of Economics at the Stern School of Business, New York University.
 He was also a guest curator for the Museum of American Finance.
 Dr. Wright has written for Barron’s, The Chronicle of Higher Education, Forbes.com, and other prominent publications.
 He has appeared on National Public Radio, C-SPAN, and BBC, as well as several South Dakota stations.

-In 2010, Dr. Wright established the Thomas Willing Institute for the Study of Financial Markets, Institutions, and Regulations at Augustana College to promote the public’s understanding of the financial system.
+In 2010, Dr. Wright established the Thomas Willing Institute for the Study of Financial Markets, Institutions, and Regulations at Augustana University to promote the public’s understanding of the financial system.

 |Recent Publications||Wikpedia Entry||Personal Website|